 Students are to report to school on time each day.
 A daily bell schedule is provided in this handbook, and students and parents should be familiar with the time school starts and ends on a regular day or delayed opening day.
-If a student does not make it to school for homeroom at 8:04 a.m., they are to report to the Attendance Office upon entering the school building.
-Failure to do so will cause a student not to be counted for classes moving forward that day.
-The student will receive a cut and be marked tardy if they do not report to the Attendance Office and instead go directly to their class.

 Chronic tardiness will be addressed as outlined below.
 An unauthorized tardy is defined as when a student does not get to school on time without a note from a parent/caregiver explaining the tardiness.
 Unauthorized tardies cannot exceed two per semester.
-The Administration reserves the right to limit excess tardy notes.
+Administration reserves the right to limit tardy notes.

-Consequences for School Tardiness:
+Consequences for Tardiness to School (Block 1):

-- 6 Tardies 2 detentions - 10 Tardies 3 detentions, loss of driving privileges for 2 week (seniors) - 14 Tardies 4 detentions, permanent loss of driving privileges for all students (any year) - 18 Tardies- 5 detentions, 1-day suspension
+- 6 Tardies 2 detentions - 12 Tardies 2 detentions, loss of driving privileges for 2 weeks (seniors) - 18 Tardies 2 detentions, additional loss of driving privileges and/or permanent loss of parking permit